Antharithm/Local-Blockchain-Netowrk/README.md

 # POA-Private-Blockchain
-A private Blockchain testnet for a developer team to use and explore the potentials for blockchain technology at ZBank.
+A private Blockchain testnet for a developer team to use and explore the potentials of blockchain technology at ZBank.
 ---
 ### Backround:
 ---